TheGeekOnSkates/breakaway-basic/new/notes.md

 * A "relop" is a comparison (for IF): <, >, <>, or =
 * And a string is exactly what you'd find in C.

+## One important change from the "formal grammar" linked to above

+Since I'm getting closer to the running phase, I went back to that page to figure out what CLEAR was supposed to do, and it varied from one implementation to the other.
+On some Tiny BASICs, it cleared variables, and NEW worked cleared code; on others, CLEAR was equivalent to NEW.
+So despite having a formal grammar, Tiny BASIC's grammar was not a standard like ANSI C.  With that in mind:

+* CLEAR will clear the screen (using an ANSI escape code).
+Windows, Linux, and even DOS support ANSI escape codes, and my pre-overhaul version used CLEAR this way, so it makes a bit more sense.
+* NEW will work like it does on the C64 and most other BASICs: It will clear both variables and code, leaving the user with a new program.

 ## TO-DO's:

 * Finish is_print and is_input - see below
 * Write is_if
-* Once the program correctly validates any line I throw at it, it's time to actually get them working!
+* Once the program correctly validates any line I throw at it (with exception to GOTO/GOSUB shown below), it's time to actually get them working!
 	Look at the Wikipedia article again; I think CLEAR was like NEW on the BASICs I know, and there are other things like that too.
 * When everything I've described above - Tiny BASIC as I understand it - is fully functional, push version 1.0 to master and start planning more features; start with stuff common in 8-bit BASICs (FOR, arrays, functions like CHR$ and ASC, instructions like SYS, file I/O etc.).
 Nail down 2.0 project goals before starting :)